 The TPFA performs its mission and functions by demonstrating the highest standards of ethics, accountability, efficiency, and transparency.
-The Authority's main functions are to:
+The Authority's primary functions are to:

-- Actively serve as the central debt issuer to 23 client agencies consisting of state agencies, universities and other entities, which are included in Exhibit I. - Monitor outstanding debt amounting to approximately \$3.8 billion. - Evaluate and qualify requests for financing and issue general obligation or revenue debt obligations as authorized by the Legislature and voters of the State of Texas. - Pay debt service amounting to approximately \$662 million for general obligation bonds and \$69 million during the FY2016-2017 biennium for outstanding revenue obligations issued on behalf of client agencies. - Monitor bond funds to ensure that funds are spent in an efficient manner consistent with state and federal requirements. - Manage the Master Lease Purchase Program, which provides low cost, tax-exempt equipment financing to state agencies and universities. - Provide program, administrative and legal support to the Texas Public Finance Authority Charter School Finance Corporation, which issues debt to eligible open-enrollment charter schools.
+- Actively serve as the central debt issuer to numerous client agencies consisting of state agencies, universities and other entities, which are included in Exhibit I. - Monitor outstanding debt amounting to approximately \$3.2 billion. - Evaluate and qualify requests for financing and issue general obligation or revenue debt obligations as authorized by the Legislature and voters of the State of Texas. - During the 2018-2019 biennium, pay debt service of approximately \$636 million for general obligation bonds and \$118 million for revenue bonds issued on behalf of client agencies. - Monitor bond funds to ensure that funds are spent in an efficient manner consistent with state and federal requirements. - Administer the Master Lease Purchase Program, which provides low cost, tax-exempt equipment financing to state agencies and universities. - Provide program, administrative and legal support to the Texas Public Finance Authority Charter School Finance Corporation, which both issues debt on behalf of eligible open-enrollment charter schools, and which administers a credit enhancement program to assist charter schools in financing their facilities.

-Organizational and Fiscal Aspects

-Board and Staff
+Organizational and Fiscal Aspects Board and Staff

-The Authority is governed by a seven member Board appointed by the Governor with the advice and consent of the Senate.
-Current Board members reside in Arlington, Houston, Lubbock, Lufkin, Sugar Land, and San Antonio and each member has either an expertise in construction management, finance or accounting.
+The Authority is governed by a seven-member Board appointed by the Governor with the advice and consent of the Senate.
+Current Board members reside in Arlington, Houston, Lubbock, Lufkin, Sugar Land, and San Antonio.
+Each member has either an expertise in construction management, finance or accounting.

-The Authority's human resources are its significant strength.
-The Authority is a state agency with an FTE cap of 14.
+The Authority's human capital is its most significant asset.
+The Authority is a state agency with an FTE cap of 15.0.
 The agency is charged with highly technical functions involving billions of public dollars.
 Further, protection of the State's credit requires personnel with extensive expertise in finance, accounting, budgeting, information systems and legal matters such as municipal bond and public finance laws, federal regulatory laws, contract administration and employment law.
 It is essential for the agency to maintain this expertise through recruitment, training, compensation and continuing education to develop broader institutional expertise in municipal debt finance to meet the challenges placed on bond issuers in a changing financial market and adapt to expanding workload requirements.